MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

    * The moment of truth:
       * **jupyter notebook**

 If it's all correct, a browser window should now pop up, with Jupyter running in it!
-You will see your file tree, beginning from the folder you launch jupyter in. **explore, learn to operate, and feel free to edit the notebooks/???.ipynb** files!
+You will see your file tree, beginning from the folder you launch jupyter in.
+You are ready to **explore, learn to operate, and feel free to edit the notebooks/xxxx.ipynb** files!